mayembe-martin/software_architecture_schedules/README.md

 2. FeatureToModules.drawio file.
 Here, the core features that were broken down in the features&responsabilities file are put in a Layered architecture, divided in 3 main layers: Presentation, Businness and Technnical.
 In this architecture, the responsabilities are placed in one of these 3 layers, and modules are created based on the closeness and connection between responsabilities.

 3. C4.dsl file.
 This file sums up the C4 design of all the system, including the L1, L2 & each features' L3 diagrams, along with the deployment diagrams.

+    - L1 diagram: L1 diagram shows the archictecture of the system in a very general way, with only the actors and the system which are taking part, along with external or auxiliar systems.

+    In the C4.dsl file, if it is run in the Structurizr Software, it can be found in the slot "System Context View: University Scheduling System"

+    - L2 diagram: L2 diagram shows how the system is builded in a high level of abstraction.
+In this diagram, the containers that form the system and the interactions between them are displayed.

+    In the C4.dsl file, it can be found in the slot "Container View: University Scheduling System"

+    - L3 diagrams:

+        1. Teacher info with office hours display:

+        2. Course Modification:

+        3. Statistics Report:

+        4. Viewing Timetable:

+        5. Viewing Course Info: